idealo/deckard/README.md

 You can find a showcase for deckard [in this sample project](https://code.eu.idealo.com/projects/UDS/repos/hack_day_declarative_kafka_producer_showcase/browse).

+#### Notes on Versioning and Compatibility

+Deckard was originally built on Spring Kafka 2.0.x which is only compatible with Spring Boot 2.0.x.
+To go forward with development for Spring Boot 2.1.x, but also support projects based on Spring Boot 1.5, we introduced the following versioning scheme:

+- 0.x -> supports Spring Kafka 2.1.x and is compatible with Spring Boot 2.0.x
+- 1.x -> supports Spring Kafka 2.2.x and is compatible with Spring Boot 2.1.x

+We will try to add new features in both versions as long as possible.

 #### About the project

 This project was the result of our _A&L HackDay_ in October 2018 and January 2019.
 Participants were: